caqlishire/FinalPack-1/README.md

 ### Week 2
 - What I learned from chapter2 was amazing.
 Learning these simple and everyday commands, I find it really helpful.
 Here is my [week 2 script](https://github.com/vangx033/Week3/blob/master/Week2.sh).
 I also created a github account, posted in D2L and sent the username to the instructor.
 ### Week 3
-- I created [first repository](https://github.com/vangx033/hello-world) in Github.
+- I created my [first repository](https://github.com/vangx033/hello-world) in Github.
+I learned the three commands to get my github update; git add *, git commit and git push.
+I read chapter 3 and applied on my [week 3 script](https://github.com/vangx033/Chapter3Script).
+I learned how to change directory and send text to a black hole.
 ### Week 4
 -
 ### Week 5